HaukeBartsch/redcapfs/readme.md

 ### Example Session

 Initially create a link to your REDCap database.
 This is done in REDCap using tokens that depend on both the user account and the project.
 Only with such a token the interface will be able to connect to the database.
 Tokens are stored by the application in a local file (encrypted).
 Every time you start the program you will be asked for a password to that store.
+After you add your tokens you can start the application again with a mount point (here /tmp/EDC).
+The data in this directory will disappear if you close the application.

 ```
 > ./redcapfs --help